Preventing harm and injury at work

 Biological hazards are organic substances that pose a threat to the health of people and other living organisms.

-Information for workers and employers about work health and safety obligations and safety rehabilitation compensation entitlements during the COVID-19 outbreak.
+Information for workers and employers about work health and safety obligations relating to COVID-19.

 Seasonal hazards present a broad range of health and safety risks that need to be considered and controlled.